 In Texas, a worker dies at his or her workplace every day.
 Every year since 2009, Texas has had more deaths on the job than any other state, including the highest rate per capita of the nation’s top ten most populous states.

-Texas Has the Highest Rate of Workplace Fatalities in the United States
+Wrongful Death: Texas Has the Highest Rate of Workplace Fatalities in the United States

-Most of the workplace deaths occur on construction sites, but one can question what makes Texas construction sites so dangerous?
+Many of the workplace deaths occur on construction sites, but one can question what makes Texas construction sites so dangerous?

 Many speculate that the high death rate can be attributed to failures of certain Texas policies, some of which we are listed here: